alertbox/docsify-served/README.hub.md

 ## Quick Start with Docker

-Check out the installation instructions and how to get started.
-In summary, here's the command:
+Check out the [how to get started](https://alertbox.github.io/docsify-served/#/quick-start) and [configure](https://alertbox.github.io/docsify-served/#/configure), in summary, here's the command:

 ```bash
 #!/bin/bash